scpinion/smogon-front-page/readme.md

+For those of you looking to help.
+I'm not particularly great with git, so I much prefer to edit things in my c9 editor without making individual commits.
+I'll try to push my updates here regularly.

 What's new:
 Created Featured Pokemon section
 - Currently, it just uses the text from the OU analysis and some art from Smeargle's Studio